This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-• Quick and Easy: Using cooked chicken and frozen vegetables saves time.
+• Quick to Make: Cooked chicken and frozen vegetables save time.

 Save This Recipe!